Weddings during COVID-19September 17, 2020

 As a wealthy member of the social elite, Ram Mohan Roy could have led a life of luxury.
 However he chose to use his influence, intelligence and skills to improve the lives of people.

 As a religious thinker Ram Mohan Roy was very against some religious practices in India, in particular those affecting women and children.
-He crusaded against some Hindu customs including sati (widow burning), polygamy, child marriage and the caste system.
+He crusaded against some local customs including sati (widow burning), polygamy, child marriage and the caste system.
 At this time India was part of the British Empire and Sati was being tolerated under the rule of the East India Company.
 Ram Mohan Roy campaigned directly to the company to have it banned.
 Eventually the Governor General of British India passed ‘Regulation XVII’ in 1829.
 Even after his death, his legacy was used to fight for the abolishment of slavery as this short film ‘Relics of the Raja‘ by Dr Suman Ghosh, Subject Leader Film and Media, Bath Spa University explains.

 In 1828, he set up the the Society of Brahmo’s which was a movement of Bengali Brahmins, who fought against social ills.
-This organisation still exists today and many of these Brahmo Samaj visit the memorial of Raja Ram Mohan Roy to remember his influence and good works.
+This organisation still exists today and many of these Brahmo Samaj visit the memorial of Rajah Ram Mohan Roy to remember his influence and good works.

 The tomb has had many interesting visitors since it was built.
 A wonderful book set up Mary Carpenter records these visits.
 Swagata Ghosh shares some of these names in a wonderful short film called ‘The Tomb and the Tome‘ by Swagata Ghosh, Technical Operations Manager, Bath Spa University.